Skip to Main Content

 Federal Grants

-Pell Grants are awarded to undergraduate students enrolled for a minimum of one (1) credit with high financial need based on the student's expected family contribution (EFC).
+Pell Grants are awarded to undergraduate students enrolled for a minimum of one (1) credit with high financial need based on the student's Student Aid Index (SAI).
 The actual awards vary based on the number of enrolled credits.

-The Supplemental Educational Opportunity Grant (SEOG) is awarded to undergraduate students enrolled for a minimum of six (6) credits with exceptional need based on the student's EFC.
+The Supplemental Educational Opportunity Grant (SEOG) is awarded to undergraduate students enrolled for a minimum of six (6) credits with exceptional need based on the student's Student Aid Index (SAI).

 girl walking across bridge